qgustavor/fixed-subtitles/CONTRIBUTING.md

 When submitting a new anime commit first the original file, then the fix in other commit, so it's possible to check changes.
 In the first commit use the the MyAnimeList ID and episode number as the title, and in the description put the the anime and translation details.
 Check [this example commit](https://github.com/qgustavor/fixed-subtitles/commit/3ea112e5232da0f8dbbc664d6fc2b20bd539ca0a).
 For other commits just describe what was changed.

-Note that the objective of this repository is fixing subtitles, *not* making a list of bad fansubs.
-In fact this will end being a list of *good* fansubs as their translators know that they're humans which make mistakes and so they make their scripts easier to fix.
+Note that the objective of this repository is fixing subtitles, *not* making a list of bad translators.
+In fact this will end being a list of the *good* ones as they know that they're humans which make mistakes and so they make their scripts easier to fix.
 The others either are too lazy to fix their mistakes or don't admit their mistakes.

-If you want to fix an error from a fansub like this you can do a whiteout translation.
+If you want to fix an error from *the others* you can do a whiteout translation.
 For stylistic reasons try to make it remember a correction fluid: put a white rectangle over the wrong subtitle then the fixed subtitle above it.
 Finally put the fix in the "whiteout fixes" folder.
 Use the following image as inspiration:

 ![Whiteout inspiration](https://i.imgur.com/1MosfLO.jpg?1)